Your Child's Asthma: Peak Flow Meters, Oximeters, and Spirometers

 After taking a deep breath, your child breathes into the spirometer as completely

 and forcefully as possible.
-The spirometer measures both the amount of air expelled
+The device measures the amount of air expelled.
+And it